 To make an effective calendar, include the following:

 - When maintenance will occur.
 This will provide Owners and Residents with a notice of when they should be anticipating more people, equipment and noises in the building.
 It’s better to give them a warning in advance than to have them surprised at the time of crew's arrival.

 - Where maintenance will take place.
 This dictates which areas will be set as “off-limits” and which areas should be avoided or approached with more caution.
 Remember, physical distancing is still expected.

 - Maintenance Frequency.
 This will prepare your community for projects that may take place over a period of time.
 You want to be clear about establishing the frequency right away, so Owners and Residents don’t file complaints telling you they weren’t aware.

 3. Understanding the financial position of the Condo Corporation

 If your Condo Board is working with a Property Management company, your Property Manager is responsible for acting as the middleman in communicating with the accountant and addressing any of your concerns.
 The accountants almost never report to the client directly.
-Some helpful questions to ask yourself to ensure you and your Property Manager are aligned, and no financial details get lost in relay include:
+Some helpful questions to ask yourself to ensure you and your Property Manager are aligned and no financial details get lost in the relay include:

 - Does my Property Manager meet with the accounting team regularly to discuss our financials?